chhabrakadabra/chhabrakadabra.github.com/_posts/2013-1-19-using-loggly-with-django.md

 tagline: Instructions on integrating Loggly with your Django app
 tags: [loggly, Django, software, development]
 ---

-## Using Loggly with Django ##
-I recently decided to beef up the logging functionality at uberlearner.com.
+I recently decided to beef up the logging functionality at [Uberlearner](http://uberlearner.com).
 And I ended up deciding to use Loggly.
 But I wasn't very happy with the loggly documentation on how to do so.
 So here is how I did it:

 ### Install Hoover ###
 Hoover is the library that loggly provides for python.
 It can be installed very simply using pip.